 - FHWA 3C Planning (PL)/MassDOT Local Match: These are FHWA planning funds distributed to MassDOT's OTP, according to an allocation formula established by federal legislation, to carry out the 3C planning process.
 OTP distributes these funds to Massachusetts MPOs according to a formula based on population.
 The FFY 2020 3C PL funding allocation for the Boston region is \$3,813,949, which includes in-state matching funds.
 That allocation is fully programmed in this UPWP. - FTA 3C Planning (§5303)/MassDOT Local Match: FTA provides 3C planning funds for transit projects to MPOs under Section 5303 of the Federal Transit Act.
 These funds require a local match, are distributed according to an allocation formula, and are administered by MassDOT.
 The FFY 2020 FTA allocation for the Boston region, including a total local match, is \$2,321,502.
-The total amount programmed in this UPWP for studies to be conducted by CTPS, MassDOT, and the MAPC on behalf of the MPO is \$1,799,814 as described below: - MPO FTA 3C Planning (§5303): The total amount of FTA funds, including a local match, programmed in this UPWP for work conducted by the MPO staff is \$1,355,757. - MassDOT FTA 3C Planning (§5303): The total amount of FTA funds, including a local match, allocated to MassDOT for FFY 2020 is \$283,688.
-MassDOT uses these funds to issue a contract to the MPO for transit planning assistance throughout the FFY (the contract is referred to as MassDOT Transit Planning Assistance).
-Of these funds, \$95,832 are programmed in this UPWP.
+The total amount programmed in this UPWP for studies to be conducted by CTPS, MassDOT, and the MAPC on behalf of the MPO is \$1,919,814 as described below: - MPO FTA 3C Planning (§5303): The total amount of FTA funds, including a local match, programmed in this UPWP is \$1,475,757.
+Of that amount, \$1,355,757 is FFY 2020 §5303 funds, while \$120,000 is extended FFY 2019 §5303 funds used to support the CTPS Strategic Plan and MPO Operations Plan.

-- MAPC FTA 3C Planning (§5303): A portion of the Boston region's FTA allocation also goes to MAPC.
+- MassDOT FTA 3C Planning (§5303): The total amount of FTA funds, including a local match, allocated to MassDOT for FFY 2020 is \$283,688.
+During the course of this UPWP, this contract is transitioning from operating on an SFY basis to an FFY basis; the total contract amount listed for the MassDOT Transit Planning Assistance includes two months of the SFY 2018 contract and five months of the SFY 2019 contract, in addition to the full FFY 2020 contract.
+The total amount programmed in this UPWP is \$373,520. - MAPC FTA 3C Planning (§5303): A portion of the Boston region's FTA allocation also goes to MAPC.
 MAPC uses these funds to conduct its transit-planning studies programmed through the UPWP.
 The total amount of FTA funds, including a local match, allocated to MAPC for FFY 2020 is \$348,225. - FHWA Statewide Planning and Research (SPR)/MassDOT Local Match: As in the case of 3C PL funds, FHWA provides SPR funds to OTP according to a distribution formula.
 OTP uses these funds to carry out planning and research projects throughout the state.
 This UPWP describes only the SPR studies that will be conducted in the Boston Region MPO area; however, OTP provides a complete listing of how these funds are distributed throughout the state in a document called the SPR Transportation Planning Work Program.
 SPR funds for \$301,500 (including in-state matching funds) are programmed in this UPWP for studies to be conducted by MPO staff.
 The MPO's role in these studies is crucial to the 3C process because it provides an opportunity to coordinate studies with other related transportation work efforts that may be planned for the same area. - MassDOT: Other MassDOT funds for \$79,000 for MassDOT studies are included in this UPWP. - MBTA: The MBTA provides \$615,425 in funding for this UPWP for transit studies to be conducted by CTPS. - Other Sources: This UPWP also includes \$55,000 in funding provided by other entities for work being conducted by CTPS on their behalf.

-Table 2-3UPWP Budget-Summary of FFY 2020 Budgets for CTPS
+Table 2-3 UPWP Budget-Summary of FFY 2020 Budgets for CTPS